 Warmest beaches in Northern California

-Most people don’t really consider the cooler northern coastline as a typical beach vacation destination, because its coastline is rocky with huge crashing waves, but there are still a few seaside venues that offer ideal conditions for water activities, especially during September when the air temperatures often rise above 70 degrees F (21 degrees).
+Most people don’t really consider the cooler northern coastline as a typical beach vacation destination, because it is rocky with huge crashing waves, but there are still a few seaside venues that offer ideal conditions for water activities, especially during September when the air temperatures often rise above 70 degrees F (21 degrees).
 If you look for the warmest swimmable beaches in Northern California, these are the 7 best spots to visit!

 Crown Memorial Beach